cardano-foundation/CIPs/CIP-0062/README.md

   stakingCredential: PublicKey
 }
 ```
-Information used to identify a wallet's voting credentials.
+Information used to represent a wallet's voting credentials.

 * votingKey - Derivation as described within [CIP-0036](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0036), wallets should use `address_index`= 0.
 * stakingCredential - At the moment, the only supported staking credential is a public staking key.
 This is used to represent the wallet's staked ADA.